Linaerith/3-musketeers/cash/README.md

 ❯ git clone git@github.com:YOUR_USERNAME/3-musketeers.git
 ```

 Run these following command lines to install the cash project.
+Do it just at the first use of the project.

 ```sh
 ❯ cd /path/to/workspace/3-musketeers/cash